Introduction

 Etiology

-Atrial septal defects occur with other congenital heart defects (i.e., ventricular septal defects).
-In some patients with congenital heart disease, communication between the left and right heart circulations is crucial for survival.
-Patients with tricuspid atresia, transposition of the great vessels, variants of hypoplastic left heart syndrome, pulmonic/ tricuspid atresia with hypoplastic right heart, transposition of the great vessels, and total anomalous pulmonary venous return require the alternate blood flow that an ASD provides to survive the primary lesion until a more definitive solution is provided.[4]
+ASDs occur with other congenital heart defects, particularly ventricular septal defects.
+Communication between the left and right heart circulations is crucial for survival for some patients with congenital heart disease.
+Conditions such as tricuspid atresia, transposition of the great vessels, hypoplastic left heart syndrome variants, pulmonic or tricuspid atresia with hypoplastic right heart, and total anomalous pulmonary venous return rely on the alternate blood flow provided by an ASD to sustain survival until a definitive solution is implemented.[4]

 Epidemiology